redhat-developer/lsp4ij/docs/LSPApi.md

 #### LSPSemanticTokensFileViewProviderFactory

-Most files use a `SingleRootFileViewProvider`, and those that do can use `LSPSemanticTokensSingleRootFileViewProviderFactory`.
+Most files use a `SingleRootFileViewProvider`, and those that do can use `LSPSemanticTokensFileViewProviderFactory`.
-If specialized behavior is needed, it can also be subclassed and the appropriate `LSPSemanticTokensFileViewProvider` returned as documented below.
+If specialized behavior is needed, `LSPSemanticTokensFileViewProviderFactory` subclassed and and implemented.

 If the custom LSP integration's files are based on a specific language ID, the factory should be registered in `plugin.xml` using `language.fileViewProviderFactory`.
 It its files are not based on specific language ID, it should be